Phyllis of the Forest was inspired by the memories of community elder and storyteller Phyllis Chatham as part of The Loppet: Stories of Connection

 The future of storytelling isn’t just about platforms.
 It’s about priorities.

+Whose stories get told?
+Who gets to hear them?
 And what tools are we willing to use to ensure they’re heard?

 At Little Digital, we’ll keep asking these questions.
 And we’ll keep building the kind of digital spaces where all kids can find themselves in the narrative, where stories like Phyllis’s are not the exception, but the expectation.